St Andrews Safety Improvements Project

 Narrowing of St. Andrews Avenue

-by North Shore Resident, almost 3 years ago
+by North Shore Resident, over 3 years ago

 My family and I have lived on 8th and St. Andrews, in this amazing neighbourhood, for many years.
 It’s great that the speed for St. Andrews has been reduced to 30km/h but the width of the street needs to be addressed.
 Having such a wide residential street, it allows for hurried vehicles lots of room to move around and pass slower cars and bicycles daily; freely accelerating between Keith Rd. and 13th without needing to come to a complete stop for 5 long, wide blocks.
 Narrowing the street would stop the dangerous zigzagging of cars.
 You can do...
 Continue reading